nathan-kennedy/new-mac-setup/README.md

 - **Jpegoptim**: A utility to optimize and compress JPEG files without losing quality.
 - **Jq**: A command-line tool for processing JSON data, allowing for filtering, transformation, and extraction of information.
 - **Optipng**: A PNG optimizer that recompresses image files to a smaller size without losing any information.
+- **Lsd**: A modern replacement for ls; better suited for displaying all files and directories, hidden or otherwise.
 - **Pandoc**: A universal document converter.
 - **Ranger**: A console file manager with VI key bindings, offering a minimalistic and powerful visual interface.
 - **Rar**: A command-line tool for creating and viewing RAR archives.